blinktrade/docs-legacy/source/includes/_websocket.md

 | EnableTwoFactorReqID | number  | Request ID                       |
 | TwoFactorEnabled     | boolean | Boolean if two factor is enabled |
 | TwoFactorSecret      | string  | Two factor secret code           |

-### Two Factor Authentication

-You should pass the two factor authentication code directly on the `SecondFactor` [login](#login) message, otherwise you will receive an error with `NeedSecondFactor` true

 ## Change password